canonical/charmed-kubeflow-uats/README.md

 * Running the tests on an existing cluster using the `driver` along with the provided automation

 NOTE: Depending on the version of Charmed Kubeflow you want to test, make sure to checkout to the appropriate branch with `git checkout`:
+- Charmed Kubeflow 1.9 -> `track/1.9`
 - Charmed Kubeflow 1.8 -> `track/1.8`
 - Charmed Kubeflow 1.7 -> `track/1.7`

+As part of the tests, the UATs checks that the version of the applications are the ones expected for the various tracks.
+The different branches above points to a different bundle URL from the [bundle-kubeflow](https://github.com/canonical/bundle-kubeflow) repository to compare the channel in the deployment being tested. `main` branch also provides ability to specify the URL of the bundle to be used to checking by providing the `--bundle-url` argument for the tox entrypoints.

 ### Running inside a Notebook